amanzrx4/medblocks-patient-registration/image-test/README.md

 - This is a test directory.
 I created this to test the image upload & saving in pglite.
+This is not included in app build.